RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/protocol-options.rst

   configured on the data channel, however, later versions usually ignored this directive in favour of a negotiated cipher.
-  Starting with 2.6.0, this option is always ignored in TLS mode when it comes to configuring the cipher and will only control the cipher for ``--secret`` pre-shared-key mode (note: this mode is deprecated and strictly not recommended).
+  Starting with 2.6.0, this option is always ignored in TLS mode when it comes to configuring the cipher.

   If you wish to specify the cipher to use on the data channel, please see ``--data-ciphers`` (for regular negotiation) and